 Insects readily hibernate in gardens.
 Bumblebees dig holes in the ground or rest in leaf litter, butterflies sleep in garages, sheds and between folds of curtains.
 Wasps, ladybirds and lacewings shelter under loose bark on logs and in cracks in door and window frames.

 What you can do: Recreate the nooks and crannies insects hibernate in by tying up bamboo and sunflower stems, and leave them in a dry spot in the garden.
-Leave areas of the garden untouched over winter and let areas of long grass remain unmown, so insects can shelter here.
+Leave areas of the garden untouched over winter and let areas of long grass remain unmown, so insects such as green shield bugs can shelter here.

 Help hedgehogs in winter